onyiny-ang/git-your-own-adventure/README.md

 You should now be back in your own github account!!
 Magic.
 I know.

 You have created a fork of the original which is wholly your own.
-You can keep it up to date with the original, which is useful if, for example, the original is a product you contribute to and there are a lot of individual contributors working on different aspects of the product.
+You can easily keep it up to date with the original repo, which is useful if, for example, the original is a product you contribute to and there are a lot of individual contributors working on different aspects of the product.
 In that case, you would want to make sure that you're pushing patches or features on top of the most recent commit to keep the repo up to date and allow your fellow